22 Best Things to Do in Ocala, FL

 The museum's two enormous buildings house a collection of over 300 cars.

-The museum also hosts the International Drag Racing Hall of Fame, and Garlits himself is a member.
+The museum also hosts the International Drag Racing Hall of Fame, and Garlits is a member.

-The museum has a stated mission to carry forward the rich past of drag racing into the future, and the antique collection features unique Ford cars.
+The museum's mission is to carry forward the rich past of drag racing into the future, and the antique collection features unique Ford cars.

-The Sholom Park is an excellent Botanical garden home to a wide variety of green plants.
+The Sholom Park is an excellent Botanical garden home to various green plants.

 Covering an area of 44 acres, you explore over 100 rare species of plants.